 - 1. Save your file as: P3-D4-AnimationRevised - 2.
 Display the first slide. - 3.
-Choose Insert→Illustrations→Icons. - 4.
+Choose Insert →Illustrations →Icons. - 4.
 Follow these steps to insert an icon appropriate to the slide:

-- A Choose the Arts category.

-- Click the music notes icon.

-- Click Insert.
+- Click the music note - Click Insert.

 - 5. Drag the icon to the top-right corner of the slide to move it out of the way. - 6.
 Choose Insert→Illustrations→3D Models menu button ▼→From Online Sources. - 7.
-Type gramophone in the search box and tap Enter]. - 8.
-Scroll through the results until you find a model similar to this one, click to select it, and click Insert!
+Type gramophone in the search box and tap Enter. - 8.
+Scroll through the results until you find a model similar to this one, click to select it, and click Insert.